Surgeon-Colonel Henry Comerford (1844-1905) ... mentioned in despatches for his role in the defence of Pretoria during the First Boer War

 He then became resident medical assistant at Fulham Hospital and with the inception of the National Health Service (NHS) he was appointed a consultant anaesthetist.
 In 1964 he became consultant anaesthetist to the Charing Cross group of hospitals, but continued to run the anaesthetic department at Fulham until the move to the new Charing Cross Hospital in 1974.

 He was honorary treasurer of the South-West Metropolitan and Wessex Society of Anaesthetists for 12 years.
 Like his mother, he was a keen dog-breeder, and he was honorary secretary, then president, of the Schipperke Club.
-His other hobbies include, and as a Freemason, he was a keen member of three lodges.
+As a Freemason, he was a keen member of three lodges.

 His son, Jeremy James Woodgate Comerford, who was born in 1949, was the third successive generation in the family to be educated at Sherborne (1967).